Periyar: Vaikom Satyagraha (1924–1925)

 The way in which the Vaikom Satyagraha events have been recorded provides a clue to the image of the respective organisers.
-In an article entitle Gandhi and Ambedkar, A Study in Leadership, Eleanor Zelliot relates the 'Vaikom Satyagraha', including Gandhi's negotiations with the temple authorities in relation to the event.
-Furthermore, the editor of Ramasamy's Thoughts states that Brahmins purposely suppressed news about Ramasamy's participation.
-A leading Congress magazine, Young India, in its extensive reports on Vaikom never mentions Ramasamy.
+In an article entitled Gandhi and Ambedkar, A Study in Leadership, Eleanor Zelliot relates the 'Vaikom Satyagraha', including Gandhi's negotiations with the temple authorities in relation to the event.
+Furthermore, the editor of Periyar's Thoughts states that Brahmins purposely suppressed news about Periyar's participation.
+A leading Congress magazine, Young India, in its extensive reports on Vaikom never mentions Periyar.

-The movement gained all-India prominence and support came from far and wide.
-The Akalis of Punjab lend their support by setting up kitchens to provide food to the Satyagrahis.
-Even Christian and Muslim leaders came forward for support.
-This was shunned by Gandhi who wanted the movement to be an intra-Hindu affair.
-On advice from Gandhi, the movement was withdrawn temporarily in April 1924.
-After the talks with caste-Hindus failed, the leaders resumed the movement.
-Leaders T K Madhavan and K P Kesava Menon were arrested.
-Ramasamy came from Tamil Nadu to give his support.
-He was arrested.
+After the intervention of Mahatma Gandhi, the agitation was given up and a compromise was reached with the Regent Sethu Lakshmi Bayi, who released all those arrested and opened the north, south, and west public roads leading to Vaikom Mahadeva Temple to all castes.
+However, she refused to open the eastern road.
+The compromise was criticised by Periyar.
+Only in 1936, after the Temple Entry Proclamation, was access to the eastern road and entry into the temple allowed to the lower castes.

-On 1 October 1924, a group of Savarnas marched in a procession and submitted a petition to the Regent Maharani Sethulakshmi Bai of Travancore with about 25,000 signatures for temple entry to everyone.
-Gandhi also met with the Regent Maharani.
-This procession of savarnas was led by Mannath Padmanabhan Nair.
-Starting with about 500 people at Vaikom, the number increased to about 5000 when the procession reached Thiruvananthapuram in November 1924.
+In 1925 the Madras Presidency Congress passed a unanimous resolution hailing Periyar as Vaikom Veerar or Hero of Vaikom in the Kanchipuram Session.